abvalatouski/browser/README.md

   - [ ] Firefox (same as with IE);
   - [ ] Go;
   - [ ] Opera.
+- [ ] Open only the given links in separate window.
 - [ ] Add support for other browsers.